Find a Part Now

 Henri Leconte

-It featured a leather interior with signed seats and a sticker representing 3D ball breaking the glass on the rear window.
+The Henri Leconte edition featured a leather interior with signed seats and included a distinctive sticker depicting a 3D ball breaking through the glass on the rear window.

 Henri Lloyd Yachting

-The GT based edition had a special front lip, rear bumper extension and a special grille, besides the rear badge.
+The Henri Lloyd Yachting edition, based on the GT model, included a special front lip, rear bumper extension, and a unique grille, along with a distinctive rear badge.

 Driver